agrostar/rest-on-mongo/README.md

 Variants:

 1. `collection/_id`: Gets the single document.
-1. `collection`, `[?<filter>]`: We use [query-params-mongo](https://www.npmjs.com/package/query-params-mongo) for parsing the filter specification.
+1. `collection`, `[?<query>]`: We use [query-params-mongo](https://www.npmjs.com/package/query-params-mongo) for parsing the filter specification.
 Note that this has sorting and pagination support too.
+For the filter, the MongoDB filter can be specified directly in a parameter named `__filter`.

 Returns: